secira/TargetCapital/replit.md

 Brand name: tCapital (changed from AI TradeBot on 2025-07-20) Design preference: Clean white backgrounds instead of blue gradients (updated on 2025-07-20) Navigation bar: Custom dark navy background color #00091a (updated on 2025-07-20)
+Typography: Modern Poppins font throughout the website (updated on 2025-07-21) New Feature: Agentic AI system with multi-agent architecture (added on 2025-07-21)

 ## System Architecture